William Campbell Langfitt: Early life

 Langfitt was born in Wellsburg, Virginia (now West Virginia).
 He attended Ohio State University, where he was a member of Phi Kappa Psi fraternity, and graduated from the United States Military Academy (USMA) at West Point, New York, in 1883, ranked second in his class.
-Several of his fellow classmates would go on to become general officers in their careers, such as Chase Wilmot Kennedy, George H. Cameron, Harry Clay Hale, George Windle Read, John William Heard, Ira Allen Haynes, Samson L. Faison, Omar Bundy, Robert D. Walsh, Lawrence Tyson, Charles Gould Morton, Tyree R. Rivers, John Wilson Ruckman, Isaac Littell and Clarence Ransom Edwards.
+Several of his classmates would go on to become general officers in their careers, such as Chase Wilmot Kennedy, George H. Cameron, Harry Clay Hale, George Windle Read, John William Heard, Ira Allen Haynes, Samson L. Faison, Omar Bundy, Robert D. Walsh, Lawrence Tyson, Charles Gould Morton, Tyree R. Rivers, John Wilson Ruckman, Isaac Littell and Clarence Ransom Edwards.

 Assigned to the Engineer branch, Langfitt completed the Engineer School of Application at Fort Totten in 1885.
 From 1886 to 1888 Langfitt was on the staff of the Department of the Columbia.
 From 1888 to 1893 he served at the Port of Galveston, where he planned and oversaw completion of river and harbor improvement projects.

 From 1893 to 1895, Langfitt worked on projects to improve navigation on the Ohio River.
 Langfitt was an instructor at the Engineer School from 1895 to 1898.

 Spanish–American War

 During the Spanish–American War, Langfitt was promoted to major with the 2nd United States Volunteer Engineer Regiment, and served in the Hawaiian Islands.

-After the war, Langfitt was assigned as an engineer officer with the Army's 13th Lighthouse District (Alaska and Washington), responsible to plan and supervise maintenance and construction of lighthouses and other port facilities.
+After the war, Langfitt was assigned as an engineer officer with the Army's 13th Lighthouse District (Alaska and Washington), responsible for planning and supervising maintenance and construction of lighthouses and other port facilities.